Teenage Anger Problems - When Something Deeper is going on

 Remember many times the source of this anger stems from living in a dysfunctional home or environment.
 Sometimes that anger comes from something, we as parents are totally unaware.

 Many times a child's anger has nothing to do with the parent or home.
-In any case, anger management is not just a the child's problem, but a family problem.
+Anger is not just the child's problem, but a family problem.

 Anger management should begin at home, but if it does not, it is not too late to turn it around.
 Family therapy can help get at the root of the child's behavior and give the entire family the tools they need to live a happier life.

 It takes time and patience to help an angry teen successfully live in a hostile world, without resorting to angry outburst or physical retaliation.

 Other tools that can help teen with anger management are exercise, music therapy, or keeping a journal as a method of recording how they are feeling day by day.